Unicourt Party Data API USA - identify parties & companies involed in litigation

 What are similar data types to Litigation Data?

 Litigation Data is similar to Intellectual Property Data, Court Data, Bankruptcy Data, Patent Data, and Trademark Data.
-These data categories are commonly used for Legal Analytics and Litigation Data analytics.
+These data categories are commonly used for Legal Analytics and Intellectual Property Litigation.